Red Currant Bakery

 • Butter: The butter adds moisture to the dough!

 • Eggs: I use standard large eggs from the store.
-There is one whole egg and one egg yolk in the dough.
+There is one whole egg in the dough.

 • Vanilla Extract: Vanilla extract adds flavor to the dough.